Pandaxubo/CV_Assignments_8820/README.md

 # CCL_Algorithm_CV
-An incomplete implementation to CSCI 8820 Assignment1.
+Implementation to CSCI 8820 Assignments.
 The requirements is in the pdf file.
-I only implement three of them.
+For assignment 1, I only implement three of them.